Reusable textiles key to go green in the operating theatre

 “Environmental impact is but one of the areas where our members can contribute to the healthcare sector.
 The high standards in commercial laundries provide a great service protecting patients from the spread of hospital infections through professional cleaning and maintenance of gowns, scrubs and nurses’ uniforms.”

-There are more resources available on the topic on the ETSA website.
+More resources are available on the topic on the ETSA website.

 As we start to get a feel of where we are and what life is likely to be for the next few months, I thought it would be useful to give a more detailed update of the current activities we are working on.
 We will repeat some of the previous updates, so you don’t have to keep referring back to them.

 This is a follow up on the information distributed by the TSA earlier in the week and some additional information which you may or may not know- not in any specific order.

 TSA Open Letter - Updates - Laundry Industry